jerrygerou/blockchain_project/README.md

 ```
 npm run test
 ```
+# Notes on Proof of Work System
+- A system that requires miners to do computational work to add blocks.
+- Any peer can replace the blockchain.
+- The proof-of-work makes it expensive to generate corrupt chains.
+- Manageable to submit one block, unproductive to generate an entire chain.

 # Glossary of common terms
 - chain linking: Chain linking is the process of connecting two blockchains with each other, thus allowing transactions between the chains to take place.
 This will allow blockchains like Bitcoin to communicate with other sidechains, allowing the exchange of assets between them